BestJuly/IIC/README.md

 **Note**: The accuracies using residual clips are not stable for validation set (this may also caused by limited validation samples), the final testing part will use the best model on validation set.

 If everything is fine, you can achieve around 70% accuracy on UCF101.
 The results will vary from each other with different random seeds.

 ## Results
 ### Retrieval results
 The table lists retrieval results on UCF101 *split* 1.
 We reimplemented CMC and report its results.
 Other results are from corresponding paper.
+VCOP, VCP, CMC, PRP, and ours are based on R3D network backbone.

 Method | top1 | top5 | top10 | top20 | top50
 ---|---|---|---|---|---